 Plans for the Future

-The Cone Nebula was my last imaging session with the winter targets, as objects on there way out to the West are not available in my backyard window.
+The Cone Nebula was my last imaging session with the winter targets, as objects on their way out to the West are not available in my backyard window.

 Galaxy season is approaching, and with it, come numerous new targets for deep sky astrophotography.
 This time around, I’ll shoot with a longer focal length to pull the often tiny subjects into view.
 The telescope I’ll be using is an iOptron Photron RC6.
 This will be a brief departure from my refractors as we head into spring.
 The timing couldn’t be better.